Mindtribe/MTest/README.md

 3. \>\> import mtest

-4. If the module imports without raising errors, installation was successful
+4. If the module imports without raising an ImportError, installation was successful

 Quick capture from Tektronix MSO4104B-L Oscilloscope: